REI: History

-During their first year, Recreational Equipment was a shelf at the Puget Sound Cooperative Store, a farmer's co-op near Pike Place Market in Seattle.
-In 1942, Lloyd moved to a new space, down the hall from The Mountaineers’ club rooms on Pike Street.
-Jim Whittaker was hired as the first full-time employee at REI in July 1955.
-In 1956, Recreational Equipment Cooperative was incorporated.
-Whittaker served as CEO during the 1960s and was an early board member, along with American Alpine Club president, Nicholas Clinch.
-When Whittaker became the first American to summit Mount Everest in May of 1963, it provided REI with so much free advertising that, the following year (1964), the company’s gross income topped $1mil for the first time.
+During its first year, Recreational Equipment was just a shelf at the Puget Sound Cooperative Store, a farmers' co-op near Pike Place Market in Seattle.
+In 1942, Lloyd moved the business to a new space down the hall from The Mountaineers’ club rooms on Pike Street.
+Jim Whittaker was hired as REI's first full-time employee in July 1955.
+In 1956, the Recreational Equipment Cooperative was incorporated.
+Whittaker served as CEO during the 1960s and was an early board member alongside American Alpine Club president Nicholas Clinch.
+When Whittaker became the first American to summit Mount Everest in May 1963, it provided REI with so much free advertising that the following year, the company’s gross income topped $1 million for the first time.

 Through the 1970s, REI identified itself prominently as REI Co-op, focusing primarily on equipment for serious climbers, backpackers, and mountaineering expeditions.
-Later on, in the 1980s, and with changes to their board of directors, REI’s emphasis expanded to also include camping, kayaking, bicycling, and other outdoor activities.
-The company acquired nearby outdoor gear firm Mountain Safety Research in 1981, which later bought tent-maker Edgeworks and produced tents with the MSR brand.
-REI kept MSR until 2001, when it exited the manufacturing business, selling the operation to Cascade Designs, another successful outdoor gear company in the Seattle area.
+In the 1980s, following changes to its board of directors, REI’s emphasis expanded to include camping, kayaking, bicycling, and other outdoor activities.
+The company acquired the local outdoor gear firm Mountain Safety Research (MSR) in 1981.
+MSR later bought tent-maker Edgeworks and began producing tents under the MSR brand.
+REI retained ownership of MSR until 2001, when it exited the manufacturing business and sold the operation to Cascade Designs, another successful outdoor gear company in the Seattle area.
 Clothing, particularly "sport-casual" apparel, also became a greater part of the company's product line.
-Although the company remained a co-operative, providing special services to its members, the "co-op" moniker was dropped from much of its literature and advertising.
-Beginning in 2014, with the introduction of the REI Co-Op line of clothing, REI publicly re-emphasized the cooperative aspect of its business model.
-In October 2015, the company launched a redesigned logo, which included the word "co-op" for the first time since 1983.
+Although the company remained a cooperative, providing special services to its members, the "co-op" moniker was dropped from much of its literature and advertising.
+Beginning in 2014, with the introduction of the REI Co-Op clothing line, REI publicly re-emphasized the cooperative aspect of its business model.
+In October 2015, the company launched a redesigned logo that included the word "co-op" for the first time since 1983.